propanibutan/zaplanuj-jedzonko/README.md

 #Zaplanuj Jedzonko

 This is project which I made with my colleagues on js camp.
 Here you can find landing page with app to building your own diet schedule.
 It's in polish language.
+Remember npm install and npm start  and gulp sass and gulp.